dk4248/Library/README.md

 - **Return a Book**: Members can return borrowed books to the library.
 - **Pay Fines**: Provides an option for members to pay any fines they may have accrued.

+## Some Assumptions :
+- The library has a single librarian.
+- Phone numbers can be of any length.
+- Age can be Integer only ( obviously ).
+- I have taken system time for the fine calculation.
+So if the system time messes up, the fine calculation will also mess up.
 ## How to Run

 To run the project, follow these steps: